-- In November 2021, Assicurazioni Generali acquired control of the Cattolica group, with a stake equal to 84.475% of the Cattolica Assicurazioni's share capital, following the successful conclusion of the voluntary public tender offer on the totality of the ordinary shares of the issuer.
-The Cattolica group was then accounted for using the equity method for the first ten months of 2021 and consolidated line-by-line for the last two months of 2021. - All changes in this Report were calculated on 2020, unless otherwise reported.
+In November 2021, Assicurazioni Generali acquired control of the Cattolica group, with a stake equal to 84.4/5% of the Cattolica Assicurazioni's share capital, following the successful conclusion of the voluntary public tender offer on the totality of the ordinary shares of the issuer.
+The Cattolica group was then accounted for using the equity method for the first ten months of 2021 and consolidated line-by-line for the last two months of 2021.

+All changes in this Report were calculated on 2020, unless otherwise reported.
 Changes in premiums, Life net inflows and new business were on equivalent terms, i.e. at constant exchange rates and consolidation scope; as a result, the contribution from the Cattolica group was neutralised in the calculation for changes on equivalent terms.
-Changes in operating result, general account investments and Life technical provisions excluded any assets under disposal or disposal of during the same period of comparison; as a result, they considered the contribution from the Cattolica group in percentage changes.
-The present value of new business premiums (PVNBP) and new business value (NBV) didn't include the Cattolica group in 2021. - The non-financial indicators in the NFS referred to consolidated line-by-line companies, unless otherwise reported in the chapters dedicated to them.
-All non-financial indicators except for the number of employees and the breakdown by gender as well as for the provisions of Regulation EU 2020/852 and the relative Delegated Regulations excluded from their scope the information of the companies of the Cattolica group, the acquisition of which was completed in November 2021.
-As envisaged by the relevant legislation, such exclusion was based on the - timing of the transaction that did not allow adequate harmonization of procedures and criteria, adopted by the Group, for the recognition and measurement of their non-financial information.
+Changes in operating result, general account investments and Life technical provisions excluded any assets under disposal or disposed of during the same period of comparison; as a result, they considered the contribution from the Cattolica group in percentage changes.
+The present value of new business premiums (PVNBP) and new business value (NBV) didn't include the Cattolica group in 2021.
+The non-financial indicators in the NES referred to consolidated line-by-line companies, unless otherwise reported in the chapters, dedicated to them.
+All non-financial indicators - except

-The adjusted net result defined as the net result without the impact of gains and losses related to acquisitions and disposals was equal to € 2,795 million in 2021 and excluded € 52 million relating to the acquisition of control of the Cattolica group and to extraordinary costs for its integration (+45.1% on € 1,926 million at 31 December 2020, which neutralised € 183 million resulting from the settlement agreement for the BSI disposal).
-In addition, excluding from the 2020 adjusted net result the one-off expense of € 77 million, net of taxes, from the liability management transaction, the increase in adjusted net result would have been 34.7%. - Extraordinary International Fund for Covid-19 and the expense of € 73 million, net of taxes, from the liability management transaction, the increase in adjusted net result would have been 34.7%.

-3. The 2021 disclosure took into account, from a managerial view, a more consistent representation of the third-party assets under management.
-The value of the comparative period was therefore restated, on which the relative change was calculated.
+The con-financial indicators in the NFS referred to consolidated line-by-line companies, unless otherwise reported in the chapters dedicated to them.
+All non-financial indicators - except for the number of employees and the breakdown by gender as well as for the provisions of Regulation EU 2020/852 and the relative Delegated Regulations - excluded from their scope the information of the companies of the Cattolica group, the acquisition of which was completed in November 2021.
+As envisaged by the relevant legislation, such exclusion was based on the timing of the transaction that did not allow adequate harmonization of procedures and criteria, adopted by the Group, for the recognition and measurement of their non-financial information.
+The adjusted net result - defined as the net result without the impact of gains and losses related to acquisitions and disposals - was equal to € 2,795 million in 2021 and excluded € 52 million relating to the acquisition of control of the Cattolica group and to extraordinary costs for its integration (+45.1% on € 1,926 million at 31 December 2020, which neutralised € 183 million resulting from the settlement agreement for the BSI disposal).
+In addition, excluding from the 2020 adjusted net result the one-off expense of € 77 million, net of taxes, from the establishment of the Extraordinary International Fund for Covid-19 and the expense of € 73 million, net of taxes, from the establishment of the Extraordinary locus and or to account, from a managerial view, a more consistent representation of the third-party assets under management.
+The value of the couplarative period was therefore restated, on which the relative change was calculated.